webplatform/docs/dom/Element/classList/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The classList property reflects the class attribute as an ordered list of the whitespace separated class names.
-It has convenience methods for add, remove, contains and more.}}
+{{Summary_Section|Reflects the class attribute as an ordered list of the whitespace separated class names and has convenience methods for add, remove, contains and more.}}
 {{API_Object_Property
 |Property_applies_to=dom/Element
 |Read_only=Yes
 |Return_value_description=A DOMTokenList representing the class names of the element.
 }}
 {{Examples_Section
 |Not_required=No